 Birth Injury and Pregnancy

-For the majority of women in the UK, pregnancy and child birth is a happy and positive experience.
+For the majority of women in the UK, pregnancy and childbirth is a happy and positive experience.
 However, pregnancy and birth are far from risk-free and things can go wrong for both mother and baby.
 Our team of birth injury solicitors can help you in these situations.

 During pregnancy, mums-to-be are primarily cared for by their GP and midwife, and generally attend hospital only for scans and tests.
 Complications can arise during pregnancy such as pre-eclampsia and gestational diabetes.
 These should be easily detected through regular midwife appointments.
 NICE guidelines outline the process for screening for foetal abnormalities, infections and other clinical conditions, as well as what steps to take if foetal growth is outside normal ranges.
 When these procedures are ignored or done badly, it is possible both mother and baby can suffer irreparable damage.

 Birth injuries occur when medical experts either fail to follow the correct procedures or they carry them out in a substandard manner.
-If there is poor care during the delivery of a baby the consequences can be devastating and in very serious cases result in a child with cerebral palsy or even death.
+If there is poor care during the delivery of a baby, the consequences can be devastating and, in severe cases, result in a child with cerebral palsy or even death.

 We have acted for several children who have sustained brain injuries at birth because of the mismanagement of the labour and/or delivery.
-In those cases, the settlements have been in seven figures, which is mainly due to the significant amount of care the child will require throughout their lifetime.
+In those cases, the settlements have been for seven-figure sums, which is mainly due to the significant amount of care the child will require throughout its lifetime.

-Birth injury claims are one of only a very small areas of law where Legal Aid is available to fund claims for compensation, however stringent criteria apply.
+Birth injury claims are one of only a few areas of law where Legal Aid is available to fund claims for compensation, although stringent criteria apply.

 You may be entitled to Legal Aid if a claim concerns clinical negligence involving children who have suffered severe disability due to a neurological injury sustained during the mother's pregnancy, the child's birth or the first eight weeks of the child's life.